kadinshino/boot_dev_hackathon25/docs/ai-compliance.md

-## 🛠️ Hackathon Compliance & Development Notes
+## ✅ AI Transparency & Compliance (Itch.io + Boot.dev)

-This project was built by **Kadin** for the **Boot.dev 2025 Hackathon** in full compliance with all rules:
+This project was developed by **Kadin** as a submission for the **Boot.dev 2025 Hackathon**, in full alignment with both the event guidelines and itch.io's transparency standards regarding AI-generated content.

+---

 ### ✅ Rule Compliance

-* **All code was written after the hackathon start time**
+- **All code was written during the official hackathon window** – no pre-written code was reused.
-* **AI tools were used only for:**
+- **AI tools were utilized only in the following capacities:**
-  - Code formatting and refactoring
+  - Code formatting and refactoring suggestions
-  - Brainstorming ideas and small narrative elements
+  - Brainstorming small narrative elements
-  - Debugging assistance
+  - Debugging assistance and error resolution
-  - Documentation help
+  - Documentation refinement and structure
-* **I personally authored all core systems:**
+- **All core systems were personally authored and implemented**, including:
-  - Game architecture and structure
+  - Modular game architecture and directory structure
-  - Navigation and state management
+  - Navigation and state management system
-  - Room scripting engine
+  - Custom room scripting engine (dictionary + object formats)
-  - Terminal renderer implementation
+  - Terminal renderer built entirely in Pygame
-  - All gameplay logic and mechanics
+  - All core gameplay mechanics and logic
-  - Core Naration Orthrus, Boots, Basilisk
+  - Original narrative foundation: *Orthrus, Boots, Basilisk*

-### 🔧 Development Approach

-I leveraged my existing programming knowledge to build modular, reusable systems:

-* **Custom room scripting engine** - Supports both dictionary and object-based room definitions
-* **Terminal simulation renderer** - Built from scratch using Pygame
-* **State management system** - Handles save/load and persistent game state
-* **Interaction framework** - Processes player commands and updates game world

-### 📝 AI Usage Transparency

-AI assistance was limited to:
-- Suggesting code improvements for existing GML Based functions
-- Helping format and organize code structure
-- Generating narrative text and room descriptions "Helping notate code"
-- Assisting with error messages and debugging

-All core gameplay systems, architecture decisions, Orthrus and Baskilisk And core story, and implementation details were designed and coded by me.
-Orgin story, scope and Ideas are offshoots of existing and current projects.
-"Orthrus AI, Lava Core, Photon Project" that can be seen on itch.io

 ---

-**Note:** This project represents original work created specifically for this hackathon, combining my programming skills with carefully scoped AI assistance for polish and refinement.
+### 🔧 Development Methodology

+Leveraging my existing programming experience, I focused on building flexible, reusable systems from scratch:

+- 🧩 **Custom Room Scripting Engine** – Supports both config-style and code-driven rooms for modding flexibility
+- 🖥️ **Terminal Simulation Renderer** – Designed and implemented in Pygame, simulating retro command-line aesthetics
+- 💾 **State Management System** – Handles persistent flags, save/load structure, and branching narrative logic
+- 🎮 **Interaction Framework** – Processes typed player commands and dynamically updates the in-game world

+---

+### 🧠 AI Assistance Disclosure

+AI tools were used sparingly and in supportive roles only:

+- Refining formatting for functions originally based on GML architecture
+- Structuring and organizing code for clarity and readability
+- Suggesting room descriptions and thematic flavor text
+- Debugging Python exceptions and documenting tricky segments

+---

+All major design decisions, gameplay systems, story structure, and the *Basilisk Protocol* narrative—including the **Orthrus AI**, **Boots**, and **Lava Core** metaphors—are my original work.
+These elements draw inspiration from a lineage of personal and ongoing projects (*Orthrus AI*, *Photon Project*, *Lava Core*), viewable via my itch.io portfolio.

+---

+**Note:**
+This project represents an original creation developed exclusively for the Boot.dev Hackathon.
+AI was employed solely to enhance clarity, speed up iteration, and polish existing ideas—not to replace creative or technical authorship.

-# SPYHVER-18: LOST
+### SPYHVER-18: LOST